XenoQueen/raid-finder-app/notes.md

 - present login form
 POST /login
 - create session and redirect
+    - Tell player who they are logged in as
+    - Forgot to build a logout
+    - Create a protected page

 GET /raids/new
 - show form to create new raid